JCherryA050/phase_3_project/README.md

 ## Conclusions

-**1. EDA** From the preliminary exploritory data analysis we found that the conition of the water well depends heavily on the type of water well, the amount of water being pulled from the point, the quality of water that it serves and the location/surrounding population of the water point
+**1. EDA** From the preliminary exploratory data analysis we found that the conition of the water well depends heavily on the type of water well, the amount of water being pulled from the point, the quality of water that it serves and the location/surrounding population of the water point

 **2. Model** We found that the optimal model to give the best predictions was a Random Forest model which gave a 79% accuracy rate and a 69% precision rate meaning that this model will accurately predict the water point condition 79 times out of 100 and the model was optimized to limit the amouint of false positives or the possibility of predicting a well as functional when in reality it is not.

-**3. Best Features** The features importances shows that the most importtant features in modeling and predicting the condition of a water point are the geographic location, the water point type, and the water quility at the point.
+**3. Best Features** The features importances shows that the most important features in modeling and predicting the condition of a water point are the geographic location, the water point type, and the water quality at the point.
 This aligns with the exploratory data analysis done in the preceding section.

 ## Next Steps

 Further analysis can be done to better predict the condition of a water point.
 The following are some suggestions for future iterations:

-**1. Better Data** A large portion of the data were missing location, population, water yeild, and construction year.
+**1. Better Data** A large portion of the data were missing location, population, water yield, and construction year.
 As is is likely that the condition of the pump would heavily rely on the age, amount of usage, and location of the water point, the lack in data should be addressed before more iterations can be made.

-**2. New Data** Information such as the date of last repair, the failure mode if non functional, average climaate information, and frequency of maintenance could be very influential in predicting the condition of the water point and could lead to a time sequenced prediction method.
+**2. New Data** Information such as the date of last repair, the failure mode if non functional, average climate information, and frequency of maintenance could be very influential in predicting the condition of the water point and could lead to a time sequenced prediction method.

-**3. Time Sequence** It would be most interesting and perhaps most important to be able to pedict when a water point would need maintenance and the frequency of mainteneance required for a water point.
-Future iterations should be focussed on these kinds of predictions as they will be influential in defining maintenance routines.
+**3. Time Sequence** It would be most interesting and perhaps most important to be able to pedict when a water point would need maintenance and the frequency of maintenance required for a water point.
+Future iterations should be focused on these kinds of predictions as they will be influential in defining maintenance routines.

 ## Authors